idp2p/idp2p/README.md

 ### Consensus Mechanism

-When an identity event has occured, change is published over `idp2p` network, all subscribers verifies new did and updates it if suitable.
+When an identity event has occured, change is published over `idp2p` network, all subscribers verifies new did and updates its own ledger if suitable.

 ![w:1000](idp2p.drawio.png)